Marcus-Friis/thesis/README.md

 # TikTok StitchGraph 🎵

 TikTok StitchGraph is a collection of 36 graphs representing user and video relationships through TikTok's stitch feature.
 Built using the TikTok research API and web scraping, these graphs explore stitch patterns of users.
-Key findings include:

-* A preference for star-like structures and an aversion to cyclic patterns.
-* Sentiment labels as edge attributes, which yielded no additional insights.
-* Subgraph analysis showing no statistically significant patterns under a null model.
-* Graph embeddings (via Graph2Vec) revealing no clear distinctions in topology across hashtag topic categories.
-* Comparisons with Twitter reply networks also showed no major findings.
-This dataset provides a novel approach for studying TikTok network structures and content remixing behaviors.

 <img src="figures/user_graphs_filtered/maga-user-graph-filtered.svg" width="300">